Plemi/manageiq-sui-oidc-docker-poc/README.md

 As explained in the [official ManageIQ documention](https://www.manageiq.org/docs/reference/latest/auth/openid_connect#configuring-the-administrative-ui "official ManageIQ documention"), you need to complete the following steps:

-From a browser (Chrome, Firefox, etc.), navigate to this url : https://server/#/.
+From a browser (Chrome, Firefox, etc.), navigate to this url: https://server/#/.
 Login as admin (default admin password is "smartvm"), then in Configure → Configuration → Authentication section:

-1. Set mode to External (httpd)
+1. Set mode to *External (httpd)*

-2. Check: Provider Type: Enable OpenID-Connect.
+2. Check: Provider Type: *Enable OpenID-Connect*.

-3. Check: Enable Single Signon.
+3. Check: *Enable Single Signon*.

-4. Check: Get User Groups from External Authentication (httpd)
+4. Check: *Get User Groups from External Authentication (httpd)*

 Click Save and log out from admin web view.